John Chipman Kerr

-John Chipman Kerr VC (January 11, 1887 – February 19, 1963), was a Canadian recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+John Chipman Kerr VC (January 11, 1887 – February 19, 1963), was the twenty-first Canadian recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and other Commonwealth forces.

 In 1912, after working as a lumberjack in the Kootenay district of British Columbia, he bought a homestead in Spirit River, Alberta, where he and his brother farmed until war broke out.
 Immediately they set out for Edmonton, leaving only a single note tacked to the door of their humble shed.
 It read: "War is Hell, but what is homesteading?"